Powering Microsoft data centres with Walla Walla sunshine

 The CEFC has committed $100 million in senior debt finance, alongside finance from ING and Export Development Canada, to support the construction of the 300 MW (AC) Walla Walla Solar Farm.

-The CEFC is working with FRV Australia, one of the largest solar developers, asset owners and renewable energy platforms in Australia and one of the first solar developers to enter the Australian market.
-The company, owned by Abdul Latif Jameel Energy and OMERS, has developed and built almost 800MW (DC) of Australian solar assets across nine projects.
+FRV Australia is one of the largest solar developers, asset owners and renewable energy platforms in Australia and was one of the first solar developers to enter the Australian market.

-FRV Australia has selected Gransolar to carry out the construction of the Walla Walla Solar Farm project in a joint venture with CHINT Solar.
-When complete, approximately 700,000 solar panels using single axis tracking technology are expected to produce the equivalent power requirements of some 90,000 NSW homes.
+When Walla Walla Solar Farm is operational, approximately 700,000 solar panels using single axis tracking technology are expected to produce the equivalent power requirements of some 90,000 NSW homes.
 The Walla Walla Solar Farm harnesses existing transmission infrastructure to connect to a strong and strategic part of the electricity grid.

 Walla Walla Solar Farm, between Walla Walla and Culcairn in NSW, will take advantage of abundant year-round solar irradiation.
 Sheep grazing will continue on the site and coexist with the solar farm operations.